 An Indian takeaway is one of the most popular takeaways to have in Britain.
-How can we reduce carbon emissions when ordering Indian food?
+So, how can we reduce carbon emissions when ordering Indian food?
+Research by Mike Berners-Lee book ‘How Bad are Bananas?’ shows how the carbon footprint changes as you add different ingredients to an Indian dish.

 Indian curries and meat

-A veggie dish: 1.3kg CO2e
+A veggie curry: 1.3kg CO2e

-A chicken dish: 2.1kg CO2e
+A chicken curry: 2.1kg CO2e

-A lamb dish: 4kg CO2e
+A lamb curry: 4kg CO2e

-A king prawn dish: 5.1kg CO2e
+A king prawn curry: 5.1kg CO2e

-As you can see, the increase in carbon emissions changes considerably when you add meat.
-You can also see how bad lamb is in comparison to chicken because substituting chicken for lamb doubles the amount of emissions of a meal.
-Beef and lamb always have a much higher carbon footprint than other meats because cattle and lamb produce a lot of methane in the process of digesting food.
-King prawns have a very high carbon footprint because they are airfreighted and often farmed in South Asia which involves destroying mangrove plantations.
+King prawns have a very high carbon footprint because they are airfreighted (transported by plane) and are often farmed in South Asia which involves destroying important mangrove plantations.
 Mangroves are considered ‘the rainforest of the ocean’ which provide an ecosystem for many animals, boost food security and protect against extreme weather and natural disasters.
 If you really want order meat from an Indian takeaway, try to stick to chicken, pork or fish (except King prawns) to keep carbon emissions down.

 Side dishes and food waste